Optimize the user experience

 For users connecting to stores within Citrix Workspace app, or through XenApp Services URLs, the way in which desktops and applications are displayed, and their behavior, is determined by the Citrix client being used.

 When delivering applications with Citrix Virtual Apps and Desktops, consider the following options to enhance the experience for users when they access their applications through your stores.
 For more information about delivering applications, see Create a Delivery Group application.

-- Organize applications into folders to make it easier for users to find what they need when browsing through the available resources.
-The folders you create in Citrix Virtual Apps and Desktops appear as categories in Citrix Workspace app.
-You could, for example, group applications according to type or, alternatively, create folders for different user roles in your organization.
+- Categorize applications to make it easier for users to find what they need when browsing through the available resources.
+Application categories you assign to applications in Citrix Virtual Apps and Desktops Studio appear as categories in Citrix Workspace app and Citrix Receiver for Web.
+You could, for example, categorize applications by type, or create categories for different user roles in your organization.

 - Ensure that you include meaningful descriptions when you deliver applications, as these descriptions are visible to users in Citrix Workspace app.